since1968/stat-blocks/homebrewery/src/stiletto.markdown

 \page

+**Hilt Slam.** You brutally slam the hilt of your weapon into your foe’s head, sending the creature staggering.
+If you take the attack action on your turn, you can expend a superiority die and take a bonus action to attack the same creature with the hilt end of your weapon.
+The hilt’s damage die for this attack is a d4, and the attack deals bludgeoning damage.
+If you hit the creature, add the superiority die to the attack’s damage roll, and the target must make a Constitution saving throw.
+On a failed save, the target is stunned until the end of your next turn.

 **Ligadura Mezana.** When a creature up to one size larger than you and within 5 feet of you targets you with a melee attack, you can use your reaction and expend one superiority die to attempt to lock and counter the attack.
 Add the superiority die to a Grapple ability check, and if you succeed the creature misses you and is grappled.
 You may then make a weapon attack against the creature as part of the same reaction.
 You must have one hand free to use this maneuver.

 **Main Gauche Parry.** When you are wielding a weapon in your off hand and another creature hits you with a melee attack, you can use your reaction and expend one superiority die to attempt to parry the attack.
 You add the superiority die to your AC, including against the triggering attack, until the start of your next turn or until you’re not holding the weapon.
 This superior AC applies only to melee attacks against you.

 **Numbing Shot.** You know how to strike a nerve, causing your enemy to crumple.
 When you hit a creature with a melee weapon attack, you can expend one superiority die to attempt to cause great pain to the creature.
 You add the superiority die to the attack’s damage roll, and the target must make a Constitution saving throw.
 On a failed save the target falls prone until the end of your next turn.

 **One-Two Punch.** You stab your blade into the back of one opponent and then into the chest of another.
 When you make a successful melee sneak attack against a creature, you may expend a superiority die to attempt to attack another creature within 5 feet of you, and add your superiority die to the attack roll.
 If you hit the second creature, you may apply sneak attack damage to it.
 You must use this maneuver before making the attack roll.